 The Constitutional Court decided only on the issue if the legislation in force provides for the efficient judicial protection of the right to the trial in the reasonable time if the violation is over.
 However, the Court calls the attention that - in reference to the case-law of the European Court for Human Rights - the reasonable question is also raised about the efficiency of the judicial protection of the discussed right if the proceeding is still in course.
 As the Constitutional Court stated, in the process of adoption of future legal regulation that will eliminate the unconstitutional provisions declared by the Court's decision, there is also necessary to provide for the appropriate protection of the discussed right if the proceedings is still in course.
-Additionally, it is necessary to harmonize these issues with the standards adopted by of the mentioned human right and the assurance of the quality of the constitutional review were presented by the authors of the amendments of the Constitutional Court Act of 2007 (Official Gazette RS, No. 64/07) as the principal reasons for draft law.
+Additionally, it is necessary to harmonize these issues with the standards adopted by the European Court for Human Rights.
+Moreover, the basic concern of the State and/or of the all three branches of power is to provide for the efficient enforcement of the judiciary function.

+quality of the constitutional review were presented by the authors of the amendments of the Constitutional Court Act of 2007 (Official Gazette RS, No. 64/07) as the principal reasons for draft law.

 Following some theoretical standpoints, the Constitution of 1991 introduced the legal interest as a condition for the filing of the individual petition (a popular complaint) (Art.
 162(2), Constitution).
 Later, the Constitutional Court Act of 1994 (Official Gazette, No. 15/94) continued by some more detailed starting point, that a direct encroachment upon the rights and/or the legal position of the petitioner mustl be demonstrated (Art.
 24. Constitutional Court Act).
 However, the amendments of the Constitutional Court Act of 2007 determined more rigorous and precisely the elements of the expected demonstration of the legal interest especially in cases when the constitutional review of a by-law was requested.
-The previous decisions taken by the Constitutional Court in such cases concerned mainly individual examples (e.g. by-law relating to the urbanism) when the prior protection of the rights and legal interests could be asserted in the (earlier) individual procedures before ordinary courts 37.
-Only if such protection could not be asserted, the procedure before the Constitutional Court might be relevant38.
+The previous decisions taken by the Constitutional Court in such cases concerned mainly individual examples (e.g. by-law relating to the urbanism) when the prior protection of the rights and legal interests could be asserted in the (earlier) individual procedures before ordinary courts 55.
+Only if such protection could not be asserted, the procedure before the Constitutional Court might be relevant 56.

-The amended Constitutional Court Act of 2007 (Official Gazette RS, No. 64/07) brought the changes 39 concern the constitutional complaint procedure:
+The amended Constitutional Court Act of 2007 (Official Gazette RS, No. 64/07) brought the changes 57 concern the constitutional complaint procedure: